jamie120/MS2-Soma-Post-Production-Services/README.md

 * [FontAwseome](https://fontawesome.com/) (5.15.1) - used for all icons on the site.
 * [MD Bootstrap](https://mdbootstrap.com) (4.19.1) - with supporting JS Script - used for modals and contact form.
 * [Google Fonts](https://fonts.google.com/) - used for the Roboto fonts.
 * [Hover.css](https://ianlunn.github.io/Hover/) - used for animation effects on social icons and various buttons throughout the site.
+    * The hover.css style sheet was used in the project, as opposed to using the CDN.
+    * This enabled me to easily make direct changes to the code within the stylesheet to tailor effects to my requirements.
 * [JQuery](https://jquery.com/) (3.5.1) - used throughout the site to target and manipulate HTML elements and also in conjunction with the Bootstrap library.
 * [Chosen](https://harvesthq.github.io/chosen/) (1.8.7) - used to replace the standard select menus site wide.